-IMPORTANT -Please note that we have many returning worktraders each year which means open slots are few.
-This should not stop you from applying, but keep in mind that the crews will not be notified of who is coming until Jan.
-1. Being that registration may be closed by that time, please buy a ticket to come to WC and if you end up on the crew, we will either give you a refund or find someone to buy your ticket from you.
+IMPORTANT -Please note that we typically have many returning worktraders each year which means open slots can be few.
+This should not stop you from applying, but keep in mind that the crews will not be notified of who is coming until January 1.

 Camp Set-up and Take-down:

-The crew arrives Wednesday night and works Thursday through Saturday before the event and cleanup Saturday and Sunday after the event.
+The crew arrives Wednesday night and starts work Thursday 9am through Saturday sometime during the day, before the event and cleanup Saturday the day the event ends.
 The job is complete when camp is secured.

 We will be digging sump holes, setting up the kitchen, wall tents, flies, jelly fish, teaching areas, signs, bulletin board, firewood, main fire set up, etc. A good working knowledge of basic knots is highly recommended, i.e. trucker’s hitch with a slippery figure 8, bowline, half hitch, square knot, clove hitch and sheet bend.

-During the event, there may be a few jobs you will be called upon to do: checking wrist bands, lighting tiki torches, etc. Applicants should understand that the work is rigorous and entails lifting heavy objects.
-We work long days!
+During the event, there may be a few jobs you will be called upon to do: checking wrist bands, etc. Applicants should understand that the work is rigorous and entails lifting heavy objects.
+We may work long days!